-It all began in Brooklyn, where Leslie was living while playing in The Wooden Birds.
-She came back to her home state of Texas to be closer to her family after surviving a series of life-changing events.
-Picking up the pieces, she took a job teaching music in Austin.
-Playing music on a daily basis helped save her, writing a slew of healing tunes that became the debut LP One, released on Austin's Modern Outsider Records in October 2015.
+It all began in Brooklyn, where songwriter Leslie Sisson lived while playing in a number of touring bands.
+She came back to her home state of Texas to be closer to her family after navigating through a series of life changing events.
+This led to an array of songs that shaped the birth of the band.
+The debut LP One, released on Modern Outsider Records in 2015, conjured a wave of dream gaze and international acclaim.

-Aside from The Wooden Birds and solo work, Leslie's history includes time in Matt Pond PA, Aero Wave, Western Keys, Black Lipstick, Black Forest Fire, The Killing Fields, Tanworth-in-Arden, with guest performances for American Analog Set, Windsor for the Derby, Rhythm of Black Lines, Mark Gardener of Ride, Dan Mangan, John Wesley Coleman, and Broken Social Scene.
+Additionally, Leslie plays solo and leads a country band called The Rated Exes with some of the Panoramas crew.
+Her history includes time in The Wooden Birds, Matt Pond PA, Western Keys, Black Lipstick, Black Forest Fire, Pavo, Aero Wave, and Tanworth-in-Arden, with guest performances for American Analog Set, Windsor for the Derby, Rhythm of Black Lines, Mark Gardener of Ride, Dan Mangan, John Wesley Coleman, and Broken Social Scene.
 She also toured as crew for Vampire Weekend, ...And You Will Know Us by the Trail of Dead, and Sons and Daughters.

 "Transportive albums are rare.
 From the outset of the opening title track – where one becomes a number of singular independence and strength – the Austin trio lures the listener into an anesthetic dream of enveloping chords melting against hypnotic rhythms." - Austin Chronicle